 This tool is for educational and informational purposes only.
 It is not intended to diagnose, treat, or prevent any disease or condition.
 The information provided should not be used as a substitute for professional medical advice, diagnosis, or treatment.
 Always consult with a qualified healthcare provider or genetic counselor before making decisions based on genetic information.

-The developers of this tool are not responsible for any actions taken based on the information provided.
+The developer of this tool is not responsible for any actions taken based on the information provided.